History of Hinduism - the Ancient Period

-The Vedic Aryans were responsible for the introduction of many practices and beliefs into Hinduism and giving it a distinct identity.
+The Vedic people were responsible for the introduction of many practices and beliefs into Hinduism and giving it a distinct identity.
 According to many historians of the old European school, the Vedic people, were Aryans who migrated to the Indian subcontinent from outside during the declining phase of the Indus valley civilization.
 They came to India probably through central Asia and Iran and settled in the area comprising present-day Afghanistan and Punjab..

-But it was amply clear that there was an unprecedented synthesis of cultures and religious beliefs resulting in partial aryanization of south, amalgamation of thought and induction of many gods and goddesses into Hindu pantheon.
+Due to their efforts, an unprecedented synthesis of cultures and religious beliefs happened resulting in the religious unification of the subcontinent and the induction of many gods and goddesses into Hindu pantheon.

-The Vedic Aryans invoked gods, especially Indra, Varuna, Agni, Vayu, Mitra, Aditya, Pushan, Asvins, Usha etc, performed yagnas and other rituals to supplicate them, invoke them, and seek their approval, guidance and help for their material comforts, personal gains, general welfare, appeasement of nature and victory over hostile tribes.
+The Vedic people invoked many gods such as Indra, Varuna, Agni, Vayu, Mitra, Aditya, Pushan, Asvins, Usha etc., performed yagnas and other rituals to supplicate them, invoke them, and seek their approval, guidance and help for their material comforts, personal gains, general welfare, appeasement of nature and victory over hostile tribes.

-Between the Sixth Century A.D., and Ten Century A.D., the subcontinent witnessed the birth of many great religious teachers, who provided new insights into the religion through their works and commentaries and added richness of thought and content to it.
+Between the sxth century A.D., and the tenth Century A.D. the subcontinent witnessed the birth of many great religious teachers, who provided new insights into the religion through their works and commentaries and added to the richness of Hindu devotional movement.

 Prominent among them was Shri Adishankaracharya, who not only provided the required inspiration for the revival of the religion through his teachings and tours, but also wrote commentaries on several Upanishads and also on the Gita.
 He traveled across the length and breadth of the country preaching the basic doctrines of the religion and spreading his message of monism far and wide.